nubisonline/development-blog/_posts/2013-07-13-walid-author.md

 This post has Walid as the author.

-It should show up as such in Google search results.
+It should show up as such in Google search results..